 Also known as Asteroids, Knobby Fromia, Knobby Fromia Sea Star, Knotted Brittle Star, Necklace Sea Star, Noduled Sea Star, Orange Starfish, Star, Starfish, Thorny Sea Star.

-Found singly or in groups amongst sea squirts, soft corals and sponges on rubble and sandy areas over shallow rocky slopes and reefs.
+Found singly or in groups amongst soft corals, sea squirts and sponges on rubble and sandy bottoms of shallow rocky slopes and reefs.

 They feed nocturnally on algae, corals, detritus and bivalve molluscs.

 Varies in colour.

 Length - 10cm

 Depth - 0-35m

 Sea Stars have remarkable regenerative powers, when attacked and damaged by predators they are able to grow new arms.
 They usually have five arms but have been found with 4 or 6 arms, this may be because more than one arm has been damaged at one time!

 Sometimes small parasitic limpets can be found on the underside of arms which can deform the arms.